krithikajain/fullstack-student-survey/readme.md

 Mizba Chougle - G01397586

 ## Description
-In this assignment, we developed a full-stack application using Angular for the frontend and Spring Boot for the backend. <br>
+Here, we developed a full-stack application using Angular for the frontend and Spring Boot for the backend. <br>
 It allows prospective students to:
 - Submit a survey about their campus visit experience.
 - View, update, and delete existing surveys.
 (CRUD operations)